-Peter Leckman joined Langer Grogan & Diver in 2011 and was named a partner in 2014.
+Peter Leckman Langer Grogan & Diver in 2011 and was named a partner in 2014.
 He specializes in antitrust and consumer class actions and appellate work.
+Peter also serves on the University of Pennsylvania School of Law's adjunct faculty, teaching antitrust and racketeering law.

 Peter’s antitrust practice has recently focused on the application of the antitrust laws to sports broadcasting.
 Together with Ned Diver and Howard Langer, he served as lead counsel in a pair of lawsuits challenging the broadcast practices of the National Hockey League and Major League Baseball.
 The settlement of these cases changed the sports broadcasting landscape, lowering prices and increasing options for consumers.
 Ned, Howard, and Peter were honored at the American Antitrust Institute’s 2016 Antitrust Enforcement Awards for their work, receiving an award for “Outstanding Antitrust Litigation Achievement in Private Law Practice.”
 The firm is currently challenging the National Football League’s broadcast practices.